 The Spiraea Bush, also known as meadowsweet, is a gorgeous addition to any garden.
 It requires very little maintenance, which makes it popular with new and expert gardeners alike.
-The spring-blooming Spiraea Bush is a deciduous shrub that blooms petite, snow-white flowers that completely cover its curved branches.
+The spring-blooming Spiraea Bush is a deciduous shrub that blooms delicate, snow-white flowers that cover its curved branches entirely.
 The branches' icicle shape, when covered in spring's white clusters, almost look snow-covered, offering a unique addition to any outdoor area.
 Summer-blooming varieties are just as beautiful with their red and pink flowers.
-Spiraea Bushes will grow up to 6 feet tall and can be used as a hedge or border, or simply as a gorgeous centerpiece.
+Spiraea Bushes will grow up to 6 feet tall and can be used as a hedge or border, or just as a gorgeous centerpiece.

-wers will weigh down its branches so it needs to be well kept.
+We will weigh down its branches, so it needs to be well kept.
 Blooming in late spring to early summer the pink spirea can bring life and beauty to your landscape long after the early spring bloomers have bloomed.